BDWiii/ProjectManager/README.md

 This system ships with:

+- ✅ FastAPI backend with async calling.
 - ✅ Docker container support for instant deployment.
-- ✅ FastAPI backend with auto-generated OpenAPI docs.
-- ✅ YAML-based configuration for custom agent behaviors.

 > Want to integrate this into your own platform?
-Just connect to the REST API endpoints and start feeding it project ideas.
+Just connect to the REST API endpoints, host your LLM, and start feeding it project ideas.

 ---
 # 🚀 How to Use